genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_consolidators.md

 When you finish, remember to run `generateDao` (if you made changes to the table), `assemble` and `deploy-genesisproduct-positions-app-tutorial`.

 ### Conclusion
 This shows a quick example of a Consolidator.
-As usual, you can either [give it a try](/getting-started/go-to-the-next-level/see-it-work) or go the next section.
+If you want to see it in action, go to [Endpoints](/server-modules/integration/rest-endpoints/introduction/) for information on testing your the back end.